fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## Release Notes

-v2.2.8
+v2.2.9
-- breakout of actor elemetns in css for Less conversion
+- breakout of actor elements in css for Less conversion

 v2.2.7
 - header adjustments